Get Your First Term’s Tuition Covered

-Could you use an extra $2,500 to cover the cost of your master’s degree?
-USD is funding up to $25,000 in scholarships for new students admitted to the M.S. in Law Enforcement & Public Safety Leadership (LEPSL) program for the Summer 2021 term.
-Individual scholarship awards of $2,500 each will be granted to applicants who are determined, based on their application and essay, to become student leaders who will enrich the quality of the program for the entire MS-LEPSL student community.
+Five new students entering the M.S. in Law Enforcement & Public Safety Leadership (LEPSL) program will be awarded a scholarship covering the full cost of their tuition for the Summer term.
+This is a merit scholarship that will be granted to five applicants who are determined, based on their program application materials and a supplemental scholarship essay, to become student leaders who will enrich the quality of the program for the entire MS-LEPSL student community.
+To qualify, you must be a new applicant to the program for the Summer 2022 term.

 Eligibility and Process